Skip to main content

 While not all topics listed in the content outline are included in each USMLE Step examination, overall content coverage is comparable among the various examination forms that will be taken by different examinees for each Step.

-Table 1: Step 1 Test Content Specifications*
+Step 1 Content Specifications

 System** Range, %*